GromNaN/Buzy/README.md

-Buzy is a an HTTP client for PHP built on top of Symfony2 components
+Buzy is an HTTP client for PHP built on top of Symfony2 components
 ====================================================================

 This is a work in progress project.
 The goal is to build an efficient and robust